 The Workforce Recruitment Program for 2015-2016 is forthcoming.

 The Workforce Recruitment Program (WRP) is an employment recruitment program for college students with disabilities in search of local and national summer jobs/full-time employment with federal agencies and private sector employers.
 The WRP provides opportunities for individuals to market their abilities to a wide variety of potential employers across the United States, sharpen their interviewing skills, gain valuable work experience, and establish job contacts.

 How Does the Program Work?

-In December 2013, the database will be available to all employers registered nationwide with the WRP.
-Both federal employers and private companies will be selecting candidates from the database for interviews throughout the year for summer/temporary or permanent positions across the United States.
+Candidates who do well in the phone interviews will be placed in a database starting in December 2015.
+Federal employers and private companies who are registered nationwide with the WRP will be selecting candidates from this database for interviews throughout the year for summer/temporary or permanent positions.

 Who is Eligible?

 - be registered with and/or receive accommodations through the Services to Students with Disabilities Office

 - have an intellectual disability, severe physical disability, or psychiatric disability which makes the applicant eligible to use the Schedule A hiring authority*